We have had an amazing few years at the Centre and our research team continues to grow.

 Samran is a PhD student at Aalborg University and a Research Associate at the Centre for Chiropractic Research.
 His research focuses on the effects of chiropractic care on the brain activity of different patient populations, using electroencephalography (EEG) and brain source localisation techniques.

-Tanja is the Research Operations Manager, a practicing chiropractor and a researcher.
+Tanja is a practicing chiropractor and researcher.
 Her research focuses on quality of life and outcome measurement research.
-Tanja will soon be enrolling into a PhD programme to further her studies which will be based on investigating the effects of chiropractic care on quality of life.
+She is currently undertaking her PhD with Auckland University of Technology (AUT) with a research focus on chiropractic professional identity and effects of chiropractic care on quality of life.

 Jens research focus is in understanding the effects of chiropractic adjustments on somatosensory processing and muscle strength.
 He is involved in both research work and lecturing at the New Zealand College of Chiropractic.
 Jens is also a practicing chiropractor and is currently completing his Masters in Health Science.